 The Canadian government views self-employed people as sole proprietors as soon as they begin exchanging services or goods for money without an employer.
 When you are self-employed, your business and personal income are the same.
 This means that your self-employment income must be reported on your T1 income tax return.
 The income that you earn as a self-employed person for which you do not receive a T4 slip is reported on line 104.
 In addition to the T1 return, you will also need to complete Form T2125.
 This form is used to report your deductible business expenses.
-If you are a self-employed independent contractor, each client for whom you work during the tax year must send you a T4A slip.
+If you are a self-employed independent contractor, each client for which you work during the tax year must send you a T4A slip.
 These forms should be used to determine how much money you earned from each client and in total.
 Businesses that issue T4A slips to independent contractors are also required to send copies to the CRA.

 Self-employed people do not have income taxes automatically withheld from their checks as employed people do.
 They also do not have any Canadian Pension Plan contributions withheld.
 This means that you will need to set money aside to pay your income taxes and your CPP contributions each year.
 You will need to determine which tax rate applies to you.
 The CPP contributions are taxed at a rate of 9.9% of your income.
 Businesses pay half of that amount for their employees.
 However, since you are self-employed, you are responsible for paying the entire 9.9% in addition to your income tax rate.

 As a general rule, you should set aside from 25% to 30% of the income that you earn from self-employment to pay taxes when they are due.
-You will also want to keep good records of your business expenses and the money you earn to make it easier when it is time to file your taxes and protect you if you are chosen for an audit.
+You will also want to keep good records of your business expenses and the money that you earn to make it easier when it is time to file your taxes and to protect you if you are chosen for an audit.

 What Documents Are Needed To File Income Tax Returns?

 There are multiple types of credits and deductions that can be claimed when you file your personal income tax return.
-For example, credits are available for the costs of childcare, adoption, medical expenses, children\’s enrichment programs, certain athletic programs, and others.
+For example, credits are available for the costs of childcare, adoption, medical expenses, children’s enrichment programs, certain athletic programs, and others.
 You should save your receipts and bank statements that show these expenses.
 While you will not send your receipts and documentation to the CRA, you will need it if the CRA audits your return.

 What Is The Personal Income Tax Rate?